-We are involved in various legal proceedings which may cause us to incur significant fees, costs and expenses and may result in unfavorable outcomes
+We are involved in various legal proceedings which may cause us to incur significant fees, costs and expenses and may result in unfavorable outcomes.

 We are involved in various legal proceedings that involve claims for substantial amounts of money or which involve how we conduct our business.
 See Note 10, Contingencies, to our consolidated financial statements.
 For example, we are involved in antitrust litigation with US Airways.
-If we cannot resolve this matter favorably, we could be subject to (i) monetary damages, including treble damages under the antitrust laws, payment of reasonable attorneys' fees and costs, and depending on the amount of any such judgment, if we do not have sufficient cash on hand, we may be required to seek financing from private or public financing or (ii) declaratory relief.
-Other parties might likewise seek to benefit from any unfavorable outcome by bringing their own claims against us on the same or similar grounds.
+If we cannot resolve this matter favorably, we could be subject to (i) monetary damages, including treble damages under the antitrust laws, payment of reasonable attorneys' fees and costs, and depending on the amount of any such damages under the antitrust laws, payment of reasonable attorneys' fees and costs, and depending on the amount of any such damages under the antitrust laws, payment of reasonable attorneys' fees and costs, and depending on the amount of any such any unfavorable outcome by bringing their own claims against us on the same or similar grounds.
 We are also subject to a U.S. Department of Justice ("DOJ") antitrust investigation from 2011 relating to the pricing and conduct of the airline distribution industry.
 We received a civil investigative demand ("CID") from the DOJ and we are fully cooperating.
 The DOJ has also sent CIDs to other companies in the travel industry.
 Based on its findings in the investigation, the DOJ may (i) close the file, (ii) seek a consent decree to remedy issues it believes violate the antitrust laws, or (iii) file suit against us for violating the antitrust laws, seeking injunctive relief.
-With respect to both the US Airways and DOJ proceedings, if declaratory relief were to be granted, depending on its scope, it could affect the manner in which our airline distribution business is operated and potentially force changes to the existing airline distribution business model.
+With respect to these proceedings, if declaratory or injunctive relief were to be granted, depending on its scope, it could affect the manner in which our ariline distribution business is operated and potentially force changes to the existing airline distribution business model.